A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Minnesota

-Effective January 1, 2024, Minnesota’s earned sick and safe time law requires household employers to provide paid leave to employees who work in the state.
+Minnesota’s earned sick and safe time law requires household employers to provide paid leave to their employees.

 Sick and safe time is paid leave that employees in Minnesota can use for certain reasons, including when they are sick, to care for a sick family member, or to seek assistance if they or a family member have experienced domestic abuse.